alsace-research/alsace-research.github.io/landing.md

 				<header class="major">
 					<h3>Data Products</h3>
 				</header>
 				<p>We are an R&D shop.
-One advantage to our business structure is we develop relevant data products that companies need.
-We provide stategic data products that enrich and amplify any analysis contributing to bottom line revenue.</p>
+We share the Strategic Data Products from our proprietary models.</p>
 				<ul class="actions">
 					<li><a href="products.html" class="button">Learn more</a></li>
 				</ul>